 You do not have to drive on any unpaved roads to get to the site.

 Note that the Castle Hot Springs road turnoff is a half mile beyond the Morristown railroad overpass.
 Continue along Castle Hot Springs Road for about two miles crossing over SR 74.
 The site is about 1.3 miles after crossing SR 74.
 It is a large pullout area on the right side of the road.

 If you overshoot the turn onto Castle Hot Springs Road, you can continue along Grand Avenue (US-60) for about a mile and turn right onto SR 74.
 After about one mile on SR 74 you will again come to an intersection with Castle Hot Springs Road.
 This time turn left, continue for about 1.3 miles.
 The site will be on the right side of the road.

 You do not need to be a member or have a telescope to attend the West Valley Astronomy Club star parties.
 There is no charge to attend.
-Our dark sky site is relatively close to the northwest valley and easy to get to on paved roads.
+Our dark sky site is relatively close to the Northwest Valley and easy to get to on paved roads.
 It has proved to be an excellent site for our purposes.
 We recommend you obtain a Land Use Permit because our dark sky site is located on Arizona State Trust Land. (see details on how to obtain the permit is below.)

 Depending on the weather and the time of year it may be advisable to bring some warm clothing and something hot to drink.
 Try to arrive before sunset.